xcart/xcart-docs/_pages/kb_en/modules/tax_exempt.md

 order: 280
 published: true
 ---
-A [Tax Exempt module](https://market.x-cart.com/addons/tax-exemption.html "Tax Exempt") by X-Cart makes it possible to add tax exemptions for certain groups of customers as well as for particular products.
+The addon [Tax Exempt](https://market.x-cart.com/addons/tax-exemption.html "Tax Exempt") by X-Cart makes it possible to add tax exemptions for certain groups of customers as well as for particular products.

-To start using the module install it as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To start using the addon, install it as described in {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

 {% toc %}

 ## Tax-Exempt Customers

-The Tax Exempt module adds a possibility for a customer to specify tax number at checkout:
+The Tax Exempt addon adds a possibility for a customer to specify tax number at checkout:

 ![tax-number-checkout.png]({{site.baseurl}}/attachments/ref_6dA6W1gY/tax-number-checkout.png)